EA31337/EA-Tester/README.md

 # About

-Headless VM backtesting for MT4 platform under Linux.
+Headless Forex backtesting for MetaTrader platform using Docker.

 ## Build status